 Sales Configurators: Features and Functions to Look for when Purchasing

-When evaluating the market of sales configurators, it is important to ask “how do I want to do business?” and “will this tool act as an enabler?”—rather than be constrained by your current processes.
+When evaluating the market of sales configurators, it is important to ask “How do I want to do business?” and “Will this tool act as an enabler?”, rather than be constrained by current processes.

 Today, the hard boundaries between off-the-shelf solutions by different vendors, legacy software and proprietary in-house development are becoming blurred.
 To make sure you don’t get lost in the blur, when choosing a product configurator, you should understand the nature, core features and other features that might impact your decision.

 As a starting point, it is important to clearly establish the nature of the configurator tool being evaluated:

 - Module of ERP suit (and can it be used with other ERP packages?)

 - Interactive Selling System